Church history can be a journey through doctrinal

 1652 - Jesuit Antonio Vieira returned to Brazil as a missionary where he championed the

-1653 - A Mohawk war party captureed Jesuit Joseph Poncet near Montreal.
+1653 - A Mohawk war party captured Jesuit Joseph Poncet near Montreal.
 He was tortured

-1654 - John Eliot published a catechism for American Indians
+1654 - John Eliot published a catechism for Native Americans.

 1655 - Jinga, princess of Matamba in Angola, was converted.
 Later, she will write to the